PrecisionCUA: Iterative Visual Refinement for Pixel-Precise Cursor Grounding in Code Editors: Introduction

 Computer Use Agents (CUAs)~\cite{wang2025opencua,agashe2025agent} are AI systems that interact with software interfaces in a human-like manner by perceiving the screen, interpreting natural-language instructions, and executing actions such as clicking, typing, selecting, and navigating across applications.
 They pave the way towards general-purpose digital task automation, with potential impact across productivity workflows, software operations, web navigation, customer support tooling, and developer assistance.
 Following rapid progress in large multimodal models and agentic reasoning pipelines, CUA-style interaction has emerged as a fast-growing frontier: both research and product efforts are moving quickly from static benchmarks toward real desktop and browser environments where reliability and precision directly affect utility.

 A core capability underlying nearly every CUA action is GUI grounding~\cite{yang2025gta1,zhang2026tongui,gou2024navigating,wu2025gui,chen2026gui,tang2025gui,liu2025infigui}: mapping a user instruction to the correct spatial target on the screen.
 Before an agent can execute higher-level behavior, it must first localize \emph{where} to act.
-This grounding step is therefore foundational to downstream correctness, because even small localization errors can propagate into failed clicks, incorrect edits, and broken multi-step trajectories.
-Robust GUI grounding is the bridge between language understanding and executable interface control, making it a fundamental module for practical CUA deployment.
+Even small localization errors propagate into failed clicks, incorrect edits, and broken multi-step trajectories, making robust grounding the bridge between language understanding and executable interface control.

 Despite strong progress on general GUI benchmarks, current grounding performance is uneven across interaction types.
-Frontier models are increasingly reliable at targets such as buttons, tabs, icons, and other large clickable elements.
-However, they remain substantially less reliable on editing-level actions that require fine-grained placement inside text-dense interfaces, such as placing a cursor at a specific character boundary, selecting a precise token, or clicking between adjacent symbols in source code.
+Frontier models are increasingly reliable at coarse targets such as buttons, tabs, and icons, but remain substantially less reliable on editing-level actions that require fine-grained placement inside text-dense interfaces.
+The shortfall is qualitative: many models identify the right semantic region yet still miss the exact actionable pixel.
+The effect is amplified in dense IDE layouts, where line numbers, syntax-highlighted tokens, punctuation, and narrow cursor boundaries create visually crowded targets with minimal tolerance for error.
 Relative to button-click tasks, this editing-level regime remains underexplored in both evaluation design and capability analysis.

-The resulting gap can come from a qualitative precision mismatch: many models can identify the right semantic region, yet still miss the exact actionable pixel.
-This issue is amplified in dense IDE layouts where line numbers, syntax-highlighted tokens, punctuation, and narrow cursor boundaries create visually crowded targets with minimal tolerance for error.
-In short, current models are often adequate for coarse element localization but weak at pixel-precise cursor grounding, motivating a focused study of this failure mode.